White Sox vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Kansas City Royals and Salvador Perez take the field in the first game of a four-game series against Andrew Vaughn and the Chicago White Sox, on Monday at Kauffman Stadium.
+Andrew Vaughn and Vinnie Pasquantino will be among the stars on display when the Chicago White Sox play the Kansas City Royals on Tuesday at 7:40 PM ET, at Kauffman Stadium.

-The White Sox are favored in this one, at -140, while the underdog Royals have +115 odds to play spoiler.
-The total is 8.5 runs for the matchup (with -110 odds to hit the over and -110 odds on the under).
+Bookmakers list the White Sox as -145 moneyline favorites, while giving the underdog Royals +120 moneyline odds to win.
+The total is 9 runs for the matchup (with -115 odds on the over and -105 odds on the under).

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.